AndraBisca/mlir-aie/AIEPasses.md

 -tilecol : X coordinate of tile to generate code for -tilerow : Y coordinate of tile to generate code for
 ```
+### `-aie-unroll-objectFifos`: Identify and unroll loops that contain operations on objectFifos based on their number of elements
+Extend the body of each loop that contains operations on objectFifos such that it is unrolled
+based on the number of elements in the objectFifos.
+If the number of iterations of the loop
+cannot be divided pefectly by the unrolling factor, the pass duplicates the loop body after
+the original loop.
 ### `-aie-vector-opt`: optimize vector instructions for AIE
 After super-vectorization, some additional optimizations are important
 for improving QOR and enabling lowering to LLVM.